 Are you teaching in a 21st century school with a 20th century (or 19th century) desk?
-Let’s face it; the teacher desk has not made many advances since the 1800’s.
+Let’s face it; the teachers desk has not made many advances since the 1800’s.
 It’s time to rethink the role of the teacher’s desk in the 21st century classroom.

 Teaching methods have evolved beyond the standard classroom of students in desks and teachers lecturing – and so should the educational furniture to incorporate group learning, flexible classrooms, and increased teacher/student interaction.